That’s a lot of traffic—so how can you take advantage, and use SlideShare to amplify your content, grow your visibility and market your business?

-The useful information your SlideShare contains can be used to enhance blog posts back on your website and help engage visitors, providing additional value.
+The information in your SlideShare can be used to enhance blog posts back on your website and help keep visitors on the page, providing additional value.

 By encouraging visitors to stick around for longer, this helps your search engine rankings, increasing search traffic.

 It also converts more of your visitors into leads (see the Call to Action section above).

 Plus, embedding it gives you a higher SlideShare view count, adding credibility and attracting further views.

 It's easy to do—first, just click the Share button just beneath the SlideShare.

 You’ll then see a couple of embedding options as follows.

 Use this option if you use a blogging platform other than Wordpress.

 For WordPress, you'll generally need to use the WordPress Shortcode option below.

 But if you're on WordPress and still want to use this option for whatever reason, add the code to your post via the Code editor.